pydemia/Python3/README.md

 # Python3
-It contains the information &amp; sources of Python, which is a programming language.
+This contains the information &amp; sources of Python, which is a programming language.

 ---
 ## Basic Objects